boggedbrush/PatchOpsIII/README.md

 </table>

 ## Known Issues
-- Full version of the All-around Enhancement Mod may conflict with certain launch options.
+- Full version of the [All-around Enhancement Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2631943123) currently crashes before the game finishes launching, so it is not exposed as a launch option in PatchOpsIII.
 - Launch option stability can vary between systems; experiment to find a stable configuration.
 - A few advanced toggles remain in beta testing—report issues via GitHub.